mc2it/theme/README.md

 - [Submit an issue](https://github.com/mc2it/theme/issues)

 ## License
-[MC2IT Theme](https://github.com/mc2it/theme) is distributed under the MIT License, except the MC2IT logo.
+[MC2IT Theme](https://github.com/mc2it/theme) is distributed under the MIT License, except the MC2IT logos.